-For example you might change the rules of the DLA model such as incorporating wind, or using different neighbors, or you might try a different seed for the initialization of the lattice, or any other change of your choice.
+For example you might change the rules of the DLA model such as incorporating wind, or you might use different neighbors, or any other change of your choice.

 Examples for Variation on Analysis:

 For example you might like to count the number of neighbors each particle has, or you might measure RMAX as function of npart or any other variation on our analysis.